Privacy Notice

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Identity Data includes first name, last name, photographic proof of your identity, marital status, title, date of birth, social media identifier and gender.
+• Identity Data includes first name, last name, any previous names, username or similar identifier, photographic proof of your identity, marital status, title, date of birth, social media identifier and gender.

 • Contact Data includes home or work address, email address and telephone numbers.

-• Special Category Data includes health data, ethnicity, religious beliefs and sexual orientation.
+• Special Category Data includes data relating to health, ethnicity, religious beliefs, trade union membership and sexual orientation.

 • Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.